Goal of the Breakwater Campaign

 - Strengthen Structures in Long Beach Harbor: The Port of Long Beach, Belmont Pier, oil islands, Shoreline Marina, and other areas around the mouth of the Los Angeles River were developed with the existing small wave climate protected by the LB Breakwater.
 Mitigation would be required as part of the project to withstand an increased swell if the LB Breakwater were reconfigured.

-Sink the Breakwater Timeline and Milestones
+Breakwater Campaign Timeline and Milestones

 1996: Long Beach Breakwater Task Force formed in the Surfrider Foundation Huntington Beach/Long Beach Chapter after the release of the Breakwater 50th anniversary newspaper article.
 Public outreach starts.

 1998: LB Breakwater Task Force becomes Surfrider Foundation, Long Beach Chapter

 2001: A Long Beach City Councilman makes a motion to have a LB Breakwater reconfiguration study, but doesn’t get a second.

 2005: Long Beach City Council votes to ask the U.S. Army Corp of Engineers to perform a reconnaissance study on reconfiguring the LB Breakwater.